 These are carried on ‘zingers,’ which are small retractable spools attached to your vest.
 Or have a lanyard attached to which you can hang on your vest.

 Cutting down the surface glare is essential to help track the fish and keep your eyes from hurting with constant squinting into the glare.
 Most anglers will wear these on all but the dullest of days.

-Expect to pay from $40 to $200, although once again, the sky’s the limit when it comes to polarized sunglasses.
+The sky’s the limit when it comes to polarized sunglasses.

 When starting fly fishing, it can all seem quite daunting.
 There is no need to get over-complicated from the outset.
 A basic rod and reel, a pair of waders, and some flies and bits and pieces to help will soon have you, and the fish hooked.